Explore this course:

 - Technologies for Sustainability

 Our current manufacturing technologies for chemicals, plastics and construction materials, are carbon intensive technologies and in order to maintain our living standards we need to decarbonise those technologies.
 In order to achieve this overarching aim, we need to make better use of fossil-based and renewable resources, and move towards a circular economy.
 Topics include the current status of the industry, life-cycle analysis, non-fossil fuel and feedstocks, and reuse reforming and recycling.
-This will be focused to the following main areas:15 credits
+This will be focused to the following main areas: Fine chemicals and commodities.
+This module will discuss the current state-of-the-art of fine chemicals and commodities manufacturing and how to minimize their impact to the environment.
+Plastic and polymers.
+Plastic waste is a growing problem and this course will discuss the challenges associated with current plastics, what the alternatives are and whether they will be feasible.15 credits

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.
 We are no longer offering unrestricted module choice.
 If your course included unrestricted modules, your department will provide a list of modules from their own and other subject areas that you can choose from.